JoecheleLim/dt-bug-club/README.md

 cd dt-bug-club

 # Install all dependencies (Root, Frontend, Backend)
+# For Mac / Linux
 npm install && npm run install:all

+# For Windows
+npm install ; npm run install:all
 ```

 ### 3. Start the Development Server